jsxc/xmpp-connection-discovery-node/README.md

 - [Query Host Metadata](https://xmpp.org/extensions/xep-0156.html#http)

 ## How to use
-Install this module as usual with `npm install xmpp-connection-discovery` and import the script:
+Install this module as usual with `yarn add xmpp-connection-discovery` and import the script:
 ```
 const discoverXMPPServices = require('xmpp-connection-discovery');
 ```